 Noise Cancellation for DeskPhones

-- AI, DeskPhone, Noise Cancellation
+- AI, DeskPhone

 The demand for Noise Cancellation in phone calls is constantly increasing.
 The main reason for the increasing demand is the improvement in technology that is now able to provide better quality than the quality that could be provided few years ago and this technology keeps improving every day.
 The same principle applies to any other area in life that is influenced by evolving technology.
 For example we now consume and demand much more bandwidth and CPU than we did just few years ago simply because the technology allows us to do.
 In other words, whatever the technology can give us we are happy to use and we continue requesting for more….